Compost is a wonderful soil amendment and very easy to make. You need organic matter, moisture, oxygen, and bacteria.

 Chop or grind large materials into small pieces.
 Run over stuff with a lawnmower.
 Use a leaf sucker that chops up leaves.

 Keep compost moist but not soggy nor dry.
+It should have consistency of a wrung-out sponge.
 Add a thin layer of soil every once in a while.
+Soil is rich in microbes.

 Turn the compost pile every week or so.
 This reduces odors and helps compost decompose evenly.
 Compost should be ready in 1 to 3 months.